Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 We believe this polished user experience makes a big difference when working on your website and performing day-to-day SEO tasks.

-Links play a crucial role in SEO.
-They not only help your users and search engines discover new content, but they also help search engine rankings.
+Internal links play a crucial role in SEO.
+They not only help your users and search engines discover new content, but they can also improve search engine rankings.

 However, tools that allow you to analyze your website’s internal and external links are usually very expensive.